-The tyre must finish entirely in the same lane as the team between poles 2 and 3.
+The tyre must finish entirely in the same lane as the team between poles 2 and 3 and the rider must also pass through the tyre in between these poles.
 It can leave the area during the game but if it gets in the way of another team it will be elimination.
+Poles 2 and 3 are marker poles for this race and therefore must stay upright and on the spots.